vikrams169/gazebo_turtlebot_controller/README.md

 # gazebo_turtlebot_controller

-## Vikram Setty (119696897)
-Deliverables for the ROS 2 Programming Assignment 'Working with Gazebo' assignment as a part of the course ENPM808X at the University of Maryland.

 ### Overview
 This project/package allows you to use ROS2 to simulate a robot (Turtlebot 3) that avoids hitting obstacles in its spawned world (for this package, the `turtlebot3_gazebo` world).
 On sensing an obstacle in front of it in close vicinity, the Turtlebot would turn.
 In all other scenarios, it would continue to go straight with a constant velocity.